zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

     *   **Targeting:** Typically applied to an opponent's creature that is currently "Undercover" or has the `Concealed` status effect.
     *   **Effect on Visibility (for the Handler):** For the player who applied `Compromised` (the "handler"):
         *   All past '???' entries in the Turn History from this creature become fully visible to the handler.
-        *   All future actions queued by this creature, even if they would normally be `Concealed Actions` (due to "Undercover" ability or ongoing `Concealed` status), are fully visible to the handler in their preview of the pending Action Queue and subsequently in their Turn History.
+        *   All future actions queued by this creature, even if they would normally be `Concealed Actions` (due to "Undercover" ability or ongoing `Concealed` status), are fully visible to the handler in their Turn History after resolution (and potentially in any limited previews if such a mechanic exists for specific Intelligence tools targeting pending actions).
-    *   **Effect on Visibility (for others):** The original controller of the `Compromised` creature, and any other opponents, still see its `Concealed Actions` as "hidden/obscured" in pending previews and as '???' in the Turn History, as per normal concealment rules.
+    *   **Effect on Visibility (for others):** The original controller of the `Compromised` creature, and any other opponents, still see its `Concealed Actions` as '???' in the Turn History, as per normal concealment rules.
     *   **"On Being Revealed" Triggers:** Critically, the passive information leakage to the handler due to the `Compromised` status does *not* automatically trigger any `OnRevealedByIntelligence` effects associated with the creature or its actions.
     *   **Optional Intelligence Action:** The handler can *still choose* to use a separate Intelligence action targeting a (now visible to them) past concealed action of the `Compromised` creature in the Turn History.
 If they do so, any associated `OnRevealedByIntelligence` Traps or Strategic Disclosures *will* trigger as per their normal conditions, with effects queued for the handler.
     *   Theme: Double agent, leaky information, controlled opposition.